 - Travel, if the travel is a regular and necessary condition of the work performed.

-- Seeking the wage rate history of a prospective employee;
+- Seeking the wage rate history of a prospective employee or requiring disclosure of wage rate as a condition of employment;

 - Relying on a prior wage rate to determine a wage rate;

-- Discharging or retaliating against an employee for actions by an employee asserting the rights established by the bill against an employer.
+- Discharging or retaliating against an employee for actions by an employee asserting the rights established by the act against an employer; or